aws-samples/aws-modernization-with-rafay-systems/content/040_modules/4_ztka.md

 ## Step 1: Zero Trust Kubectl

 - Navigate to your aws-workshop project and Infrastructure -> Clusters
-- Click on the "Kubectl" link on the imported cluster.
+- Click on the **Kubectl** link on the imported cluster.
 This will provide you with a web based, zero trust kubectl shell.
-- Type in a kubectl command such as "kubectl get ns" to get a response from the remote cluster on your desktop operating behind a NAT/firewall.
+- Type in a kubectl command such as `kubectl get ns` to get a response from the remote cluster on your desktop operating behind a NAT/firewall.

 ![Web ZTKA](/images/ztka_org_admin.png)

-The controller injects a service account (sa) "Just In Time(JIT)" on the target cluster.
+The controller injects a service account (sa) *Just In Time(JIT)* on the target cluster.
 The service account is automatically configured with the user's role in the Org.
 You can view the JIT service account by using the following command.
-In the example below, the service account for the user "demos@rafay.co" was created just "5 seconds" back as the user opened the web based kubectl console.
+In the example below, the service account for the user *demos@rafay.co* was created just *5 seconds* back as the user opened the web based kubectl console.
 The service account is automatically removed from the target cluster once the configured lifetime expires.

 ``` hl_lines="5"
 kubectl get sa -n rafay-system